Guide To The Missouri Assessment Program

 BLUEPRINTS

-A test blueprint is a map and or a table of specifications for an assessment program to identify the structure of the assessment which ensures that the MLS are covered over a specified period of time.
-The blueprint links the assessment to the content areas acting as a tool to align objectives to the appropriate weightage and questions across the strands.
+A test blueprint is a map of specifications for an assessment program to identify the structure of the assessment, which ensures that the MLS are covered over a specified period of time.
+The blueprint links the assessment to the content areas, acting as a tool to align objectives to the appropriate weightage and questions across the strands.

-Blueprints provide the essential planning materials for the assessment development process.
-The test blueprints are used to guide and target specific item development and writing as well as the form assembly.
-The blueprint along with item specifications, performance–level descriptors and the practice and processes documents provide strong content validity and reliability for the assessment system.
+Blueprints provide essential planning materials for the assessment development process.
+The test blueprints are used to guide and target specific item development and writing, as well as the form assembly.
+The blueprint, along with item specifications, performance level descriptors, and the practice and processes documents, provide strong content validity and reliability for the assessment system.

 MAP Grade-Level